cric96/scala-functional-gui/README.md

 # Scala Functional GUI

-This repository contains an example of a functional GUI leveraging Monix Observable (for reactive GUI) and Task (as the abstraction of IO Monad).
+This repository contains an example of a functional GUI leveraging Monix `Observable` (for reactive GUI) and `Task` (as the abstraction of IO Monad).

 # Application developed
-[//]: # (TODO)
+The focus of this example isn't on the application complexity, but on how it is possible to structure a full-fledge functional application.
+So we had decided to implement a simple game, the usual tic-tac-toe.

+The insights here are:
+- an immutable model that describes both data and operations.
+- A view that uses monads to wrap side effect (in particular IO monad).
+We describe inputs as an ordered data stream that describes what happens view-side.
+It is well encoded with a (functional) Observable.
+- A controller in which we coordinate view effect to model updates.

 # Function Libraries used
 ## [Cats](https://typelevel.org/cats/)
 > Cats is a library which provides abstractions for functional programming in the Scala programming language.
 The name is a playful shortening of the word category.
 > Scala supports both object-oriented and functional programming, and this is reflected in the hybrid approach of the standard library.
 Cats strives to provide functional programming abstractions that are core, binary compatible, modular, approachable and efficient.
 A broader goal of Cats is to provide a foundation for an ecosystem of pure, typeful libraries to support functional programming in Scala applications.